 Bio

 Professionally, she has experience in nonprofit communications and fundraising, arts administration, community engagement, and creative production.
-As a creative consultant partnering with social impact organizations, she uses visual storytelling to amplify their impact.
+She holds a B.A. in Urban Studies and Planning from San Francisco State University.

 irene is currently writing her debut novel.